VitaClay Smart Organic Clay Multicooker

 - Clay pot is fragile and can crack if thermally shocked or dropped

-- Electric base is metal and plastic (out of the food path) and not very repairable
+- Electric base is not very repairable

 - Smaller capacity and pricier than a mass-market crock